"""Colormaps module."""

 v : (N,) array

-vector of values to be mapped in RGB colors according to colormap
+Vector of values to be mapped to RGB colors according to colormap.

 Name of the colormap.
 Currently implemented: 'jet', 'blues',

-'accent', 'bone' and matplotlib colormaps if you have matplotlib
+'accent', 'bone' and matplotlib colormaps if matplotlib is

 installed.
 For example, we suggest using 'plasma', 'viridis' or